コンテンツにスキップ

 Above all, I'll never forget the happy looks on the musicians' faces.

 It's located on the fourth floor of a multi-tenant building.
-It seems that the space used to be a pub.
-They've made some changes, such as setting up a stage and turning on the lights, but the interior remains the same as it was before.
-Despite the new era, the atmosphere of the Showa era still hangs around the bar, making it somehow relaxing.
-Musicians say that the sound is better than Dolphy's in Noge.
+It seems that the space was originally a pub.
+They've made some changes, such as adding a stage and turning on the lights, but the interior remains the same as it was before.
+Despite the new era, the atmosphere inside the bar still has a Showa-era feel to it, which is somehow relaxing.
+Musicians say that the sound is better than at Dolphy in Noge.

 They plan to actively hold acoustic and vocal live performances.
 They also plan to hire a chef and serve authentic cuisine, so there is no doubt that this will become a new attraction in Yokohama.

-There are many jazz clubs around Kannai, but the musicians rarely compete with each other.
+There are many jazz clubs around Kannai, but the musicians rarely clash.
 It is only at Dolphy that the top musicians gather and captivate the audience.

 —It's no wonder you've been doing it for so long.